 - Log into your Split Account

-- You should have taken you to your Contacts page again with a green success message stating that the contact was updated.
+- This should take you to your Contacts page again with a green success message stating that the contact was updated.

 Keep in mind that changing a contacts Bank Account will remove the existing Agreement that is in place between you and this Contact and create a new identical one in its place.
 If your integration uses an Agreements reference number,